info442-spr22/e-team/Rrequirements.md

 Requirements labeled as **out of scope** are requirements developers would like to achieve but do not commit to.
 Non-functional requirements are set as a guide for designing properties of the web application.
 Considering the time given for the project, non-functional requirements are labeled as **out of scope**.
 Other requirements are considered as **core requirements** that developers commit to achieve.

 ## Login in/ sign up Page
-1. Contains a Welcome phrase/sentences with logo on the center of the page.
+1. Contains a Welcome phrase/sentences (“Sign in or create an account to secure your travel or report an incident to make night walking safter for the Dawg pack”) with logo on the center of the page.
-1. Contains ID & Password fields beneath the welcome phrase.
+1. Contains UW email & Password fields beneath the welcome phrase.
-1. Contains “Log In” button below the ID/password fields.
+1. Contains “Sign In” button below the email/password fields.
-1. Contains “Sign up” button next to the Log in button.
+1. Contains “Create an account” button below to the sign in button.
 1. Contains “If you don’t already have an account, sign up here” phrase below the “Sign up” Button
 1. If the user clicks on Sign up button, it leads to sign up page.
 1. Sign up page includes fields that requires user’s first and last name, contact # / email.
 1. Contains Sign up button at bottom of page.
+   * After signing up, the user would be navigates to the profile building page.
+User is required to enter their user name (text entry).
+Profile picture and discription section is optional.
+   * If the user name section is not entered when hitting the submit button, a red error message would show up saying :”Please enter a valid user name”
+   * If required information are all filled out, by clicking the submit button, the user would be navigated to the home page.
 1. If the user hits sign up/log in button, it leads to the Home page.
 1. **(Out of scope)** if the user typed the wrong id/password more than 3 times, show the “Forgot your ID/Password?” phrase with a link associated with it.
 1. **(Out of scope)** the “Forgot your ID/Password” link leads to the user’s previously chosen way of contact.
 (Email, phone number, etc).